openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 * _METRIC_ selects directly Kilometers
 * _IMPERIAL_ selects directly Miles

-The imageVieport allows you to show your Vehicle from different angels.
+The imageVieport allows to show the Vehicle from different angels.
 Possible values are

 * FRONT